-Generally, the unconfined compressive strength of limestone bedrock of this type would be stronger than most routine grouts.
+Generally, the unconfined compressive strength of interbedded limestone and shale bedrock of this type would be stronger than most routine grouts.
 A factored tensile grout to rock bond resistance value at ULS of 1,000 kPa, incorporating a resistance factor of 0.3, can be used.
 A minimum grout strength of 40 MPa is recommended.